You are here

 Ally Week Actions for Educators

-- Connect with GLSEN and other educators like you: Connect with other educators supporting students’ Ally Week efforts.
-You can join the Educator Forum on Facebook as well as the Educator Network to discover more resources and ideas from like-minded educators.
+2. Connect with GLSEN and other educators like you: To help plan your week, connect with other educators who are planning Ally Week at their school.
+You can join our Educator Forum on Facebook as well as the Educator Network to discover more resources and ideas from like-minded educators.
 Connect with GLSEN as well on Facebook and Twitter and follow #AllyWeek.
 If you are LGBTQ-identified, join the conversation and share what you need from your allies with #MyAllies.

-- Discuss Ally Week with students: Dedicate some class time during Ally Week to discuss LGBTQ people and identities and the concept of allyship/advocating for others.
-Engage your students in discussion using the following questions:
+5. Discuss Ally Week with students: Dedicate some class time during Ally Week to discuss LGBTQ people and identities, and the concept of allyship/advocating for others.
+Engage your students in discussion using the following prompts:

 - How affirming do you think our school is for LGBTQ students?
 How do you know?